NATS 7015 Food Evaluation

 Coordinator Sunil Panchal Opens in new window

-Description This unit aims to provide students with the knowledge and skills required to evaluate food quality and safety.
+Description This subject aims to provide students with the knowledge and skills required to evaluate food quality and safety.
 Students are introduced to contemporary methods of analysis of foods as used for nutritional, quality and safety assessment.
 Practical work includes determination of major and minor food components; physical and functionality tests; sensory assessment and microbiological analysis of foods.

 Discipline Food Science and Biotechnology